Mister-Meeseeks/goto/README.md

 ## Hello World

 Let's start with a simple Hello World app.
-We have three files spread across different packages:

-*world.go*
+First create a new directory for the app

+    $ mkdir myApp
+    $ cd ./myApp

+The first step is to create an empty `goto.cfg` file to let goto know where the root of the project
+starts:

+    $ touch goto.cfg

+Now in your favorite editor create three files at the following relative paths inside the myApp directory:

+*./hello/world/world.go*

     package world
     func Msg() string {
 	  return "World"
     }

-*hello.go*:
+*./hello/hello.go*:

     package hello
-    import "helloWorld/hello/world"
+    import "hello/world"
     func Msg() string {
 	    return "Hello " + world.Msg() + "!"
     }

-*main.go*
+*./main/main.go*

     package main
-    import "helloWorld/hello/world"
+    import "hello"
     import "fmt"
     func main() {
 	  fmt.Println(hello.Msg())
     }

-Setting up this app with Go's builtin packaging system is a pain.
-We have to add it to our canonical
-$GOPATH directory and carefully lay out the directory:

-    [GOPATH]
+Your directory tree will look like this

+    myApp
+    ├── goto.cfg
+    ├── hello
+    │   ├── hello.go
+    │   └── world
+    │       └── world.go
+    └── main.go

+Now that you're set up, let's give the goto build system a spin.
+From inside the myApp directory run

+    $ goto . hi
+    $ ./hi
+    Hello World!

+Success.
+We see that goto successfully build an executable binary from our project's main function.
+And we never had to set foot in $GOPATH.

+In contrast this is what we'd have to do to get the same project working with go's native build system:

+    [$GOPATH]
       └── src
-        └── helloWorld
+        └── myApp
             ├── cmd
             │   ├── main.go
             └── hello